twjang/keyserver/README.md

 # Keyserver

-This is a basic `keyserver` for cosmos-sdk applications.
+This is a basic `keyserver` for terra applications.
 It contains the following routes:

 ```
 GET     /version